TDT4290-Gr6/math-mate/README.md

 There is a script in `scripts/dataset/generateDataset.ts` that can be used to generate methods and steps for a dataset.
 This script would need to be modified depending on the structure of the dataset, to adhere to the `Problem` interface in `scripts/dataset/types.ts` (`methods` should be set to an empty array).
 The methods and steps will be generated when calling `generateMethods` defined in `scripts/dataset/generateMethods.ts`.

 The generation of methods and steps can be done by either using OpenAI or Gemini, depending on the `llmProvider` variable passed to `generateMethods`.
-Running the script can be done by running `npm run generateDataset`, which will create a new file `problems.json` with the generated methods and steps.
-The methods and steps are persisted, so the script can be run multiple times without generating methods and steps for problems that already have them.
-Note: the `title`-field will be overwritten based on what the LLM generates.
+Running the script can be done by running `npm run generateDataset`, and the problems and generated methods, steps and title will be stored in the database.
+Only problems that are not already in the database will be processed.

 Currently the MATH-500 dataset is used.
 To use the script for MATH-500, you need to download the dataset from [Hugging Face](https://huggingface.co/datasets/HuggingFaceH4/MATH-500).
 The dataset should be placed in `MATH-500/test.jsonl`, and can be downloaded using git: